—< NORTHEAST OHIO INFORMATION SECURITY FORUM MEETING

 —< Open to everyone and free as always

-Don’t forget to come early, starting at 6:00 PM, for pizza and pop.
+Don’t forget to come early, starting at 6:00 PM, for food and soda.

 Another great meeting from NEO Info Sec Forum – we hope to see you there!